Need for Speed Logo

 Meaning and History

-Car tuning (body tuning) is available in the latest parts of Need for Speed.
+Car tuning (body tuning) is available in the latest Need for Speed releases.
 Some games use realistic physics and are subject to visual and mechanical damage, while others are more benign.
-Somewhere the tracks are very picturesque, but somewhere gamers ride along the city streets.
-Moreover, these can be fictional locations in Chicago or London and real ring race tracks like Mazda Raceway Laguna Seca and Nürburgring.
+Somewhere, the tracks are very picturesque, but somewhere, gamers ride along the city streets.
+Moreover, these can be fictional locations in Chicago or London, as well as real racetracks like Mazda Raceway Laguna Seca and the Nürburgring.
 One of the key motives behind the NFS is police harassment.
-In some parts, you can even play as law enforcement officers.
+In some parts, you can even play as a law enforcement officer.

 The only thing that is always stable is the logo.
 If it does change, it is only in small things, and the concept always remains the same.
-Only the first version is knocked out of the general list, which had its design and was distinguished by a very contrasting red and black palette.
+Only the first version was removed from the general list, which had a distinctive red-and-black design.

 What is Need for Speed?